Kislak Fellowship Description

 Tenure & Stipend

-The Kislak Short-term Fellowship is for a period of up to 4 months, at a stipend of $4,200 per month, for residential research at the Library of Congress, beginning within four months of the announcement of the award.
+The Kislak Short-term Fellowship is for a period of 3 months, at a stipend of $4,200 per month, for residential research at the Library of Congress.
+Two Fellowships will be awarded annually.
 The Library of Congress will pay stipends monthly by means of electronic transfer to a U.S. bank account.
 Transportation arrangements, housing, and health care insurance and costs are the responsibility of the Fellow.
 The Library will provide Fellows with information on housing and can provide Fellows with contacts for commercial providers of health care insurance.
 The Library is required to ensure that nonresident alien visitors maintain minimum levels of medical insurance, and will provide information about insurers that offer qualifying policies to nonresident aliens.

 Applicants must submit: